galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

 >    - "*Where to add dataset name*": `Same line and each line in dataset` {: .hands_on}

 You can see that this tool takes lines from all collection elements (in our case we have two), add element name as the first column, and pastes everything together.
-So if we a collection as an input:
+So if we have a collection as an input:

 > ### {% icon code-in %} Input: A collection
-> So if we have this in collection element named `SRR11954102`
+> A collection element named `SRR11954102`
 >
 >```
 >NC_045512.2  84 PASS  C T  960.0  28  1.0       0 0,0,15,13 MODIFIER  NONE  INTERGENIC
 >NC_045512.2 241 PASS  C T 2394.0  69  0.971014  0 0,0,39,29 MODIFIER  NONE  INTERGENIC
 >```
 >
->and this in collection element names `SRR12733957`:
+>A collection element named `SRR12733957`:
 >
 >```
 >NC_045512.2 241 PASS  C T 1954.0  63  0.888889  0 0,0,42,21 MODIFIER  NONE  INTERGENIC